2005:

 1907:

 Novelist, scriptwriter and historian Samuel W. Taylor is born in Provo, Utah.
-His short story A Situation of Gravity will be the inspiration for Disney's 1961 live-action The Absent-Minded Professor and later Son of Flubber.
+His short story A Situation of Gravity was the inspiration for Disney's 1961 live-action The Absent-Minded Professor and the 1963 Son of Flubber.
+Taylor also wrote many stories and magazine articles for the Saturday Evening PostColliersAdventure and Esquire.

 Second star to the right and straight on till morning!